 - 4. Load Button.
 After a frequency has been manually entered, you may press the LOAD button and that frequency channel will be saved to the currently displayed preset channel listed in the Preset Indicator Window. - 5.
 Volume Knob.
-The volume knob in the top left corner of the panel controls initial volume from the radio.

-- 6. Frequency Mode Dial.
+The volume knob in the top left corner of the panel controls initial volume from the radio. - 6.
+Frequency Mode Dial.
 This dial located in the lower right portion of the panel governs the general operational mode of the selected radio.
-The dial has three positions. - 6.1.
-OFF.
-Disables power to the radio - 6.2.
-TR.
-Places the radio in transmit and receive mode and acts as a transceiver radio for voice - 6.3.
-DF.
+The dial has three positions. - OFF.
+Disables power to the radio - TR.
+Places the radio in transmit and receive mode and acts as a transceiver radio for voice - DF.
 Direction finding mode allows the radio to detect ADF signals and provide steering information to the ADI and HSI.
 VHF/AM does not have this capability.
 Not functional. - 7.
 Frequency Selection Dial.
-Consisting of four positions, this dial in the lower left portion of the panel controls the way frequency channels are selected. - 7.1.
-EMER FM.
+Consisting of four positions, this dial in the lower left portion of the panel controls the manner in which frequency channels are selected. - EMER FM.
 When the radio is set to this position, the guard channel is automatically selected.
-This selection has no effect with VHF/AM. - 7.2.
-EMER AM.
+This selection has no effect with VHF/AM. - EMER AM.
 When the radio is set to this position, the guard channel is automatically selected.
-This selection has no effect with VHF/FM. - 7.3.
-MAN.
-Manual selection allows you to manually input a frequency using the selector knobs. - 7.4.
-PRE.
+This selection has no effect with VHF/FM. - MAN.
+Manual selection allows you to manually input a frequency using the selector knobs. - PRE.
 The preset position sets the radio to use the current preset channel listed in the Preset Channel Indicator window. - 8.
 Squelch Switch.
 Provides squelch tone.